jolantadjatlova/geogenius/README.md

 # [GeoGenius](https://jolantadjatlova.github.io/geogenius/)

 Developer: Jolanta Djatlova ([jolantadjatlova](https://github.com/jolantadjatlova))

+This project represents my first fully interactive JavaScript web application, developed as part of the **Code Institute’s JavaScript Essentials milestone**.

+GeoGenius was developed to combine fun and learning through interactive geography quizzes.
+The project demonstrates key JavaScript skills including **API integration**, **DOM manipulation**, and **logic control**.
+I chose this concept to challenge myself to create a dynamic web app that delivers instant feedback and works seamlessly across devices.

 ## Fully Functional Interactive Quiz Website

 A fun, interactive geography quiz game where players can test their knowledge by choosing a difficulty level and answering world geography questions.
 Built using **HTML, CSS, and JavaScript**.